• Log in

 In my opinion, the Plus plan still hits the sweet spot—offering unlimited automations, landing pages, and branding removal for under $20/month.
 It’s especially attractive if you value predictable pricing and easy setup.

-However, the 500 subscribers limit on the free plan might deter bootstrapped startups.
-If you need more advanced CRM tools, multichannel automation, or sophisticated ecommerce features, platforms like ActiveCampaign, GetResponse, or Klaviyo may be better fits.
+However, the 500-subscriber limit on the free plan might deter bootstrapped startups.
+If you need more advanced CRM tools, multichannel automation, or sophisticated ecommerce features, email marketing solutions like ActiveCampaign, GetResponse, or Klaviyo may be better fits.

 AWeber Pricing FAQs